R2D2-2019/internal_communication/README.md

 R2D2_INTERNAL_FRAME_HELPER(frame_activity_led_state_s, ACTIVITY_LED_STATE)
 ```

-To prevent clutter of all the structs and enum value's we added a file specificly for all the `enum classes`.
+To prevent clutter of all the structs and enum values, we added a file specifically for all the `enum class`'s.
 This file can be found here: [frame_enums.hpp](https://github.com/R2D2-2019/internal_communication/blob/master/code/headers/frame_enums.hpp).

 #### I want to create frame type for my module, how do I add one?